harmonyideas/html-scripts/recipes/recipe-post1.md

 # Instructions
 1. Place all the dry ingredients in a bowl and mix until well-combined.
 Knead by hand or in a mixer for about 5 minutes until you have a smooth, soft dough.

-2. Place the dough aside and allow to rest in a covered bowl.
+2. Place the dough aside and allow to rest (about 30min) in a covered bowl.
 Prepare the solution by boiling the water in a large pot and mixing the baking soda until fully dissolved.

 3. Set the solution aside and allow to cool to about lukeworm temperature.